Is your baby suffering from itchy, dry skin?

 Benefits of DIY Colloidal Oatmeal Baths on Baby’s Skin Problems

 We already know that oatmeal baths have anti-inflammatory and antioxidant properties.
-This helps soothe skin irritation and other baby skin conditions.
+This helps soothe irritation and other baby skin conditions.

 Let’s look at some of the several benefits oatmeal baths have on pediatric skin conditions one by one: